Political polarization in the United States: Definition and conceptualization

+For example, in one study, subjects were asked to evaluate "neutral" quantitative data regarding the efficacy of skin cream.
+In this treatment, subjects' performance was determined simply by their numeracy, that is, their mathematical skill level.
+In a second treatment, however, subjects were presented with data concerning the efficacy of gun control laws.
+Partisans performed much more poorly when asked to evaluate data that challenged their pre-existing views about gun control laws; moreover, high mathematical skill levels did not prevent this.
+In fact, those who had the strongest mathematical skills were best able to rationalize a false interpretation of the data that conformed with their pre-existing views.
+Similarly, Americans' views on gun control seem to stem almost entirely from their cultural worldview and how they position themselves in that cultural schema; statistics do not persuade them to change their minds.
+In fact, cognitive scientists Mercier and Sperber argue that human reason did not evolve in order to produce logical arguments, but rather to finesse social relationships.
+On this view, the evolutionary purpose of reason is not truth but rather persuasion and collaboration.
+These studies suggest that our social and partisan identities (often discussed in the context of identity politics) affect the ways in which we engage information and may sometimes drive political polarization.

+Although most studies have focussed on survey data to quantify affective polarization, social media and social network based approaches have recently been proposed to estimate the affective polarization.

 History

+Antebellum period

+Starting in the early 1830s, the country became progressively more polarized over the issue of slavery: whether it was a great wrong, a sin, or a necessary evil or even a positive good.
+Neither the Missouri Compromise nor the Compromise of 1850 succeeding in dealing adequately with the problem.
+The pro-slavery Southern states, thanks to the Three-fifths compromise, dominated the Federal government.
+Congress passed repeated gag rules preventing the issue from even being discussed.

 Gilded Age

 The Gilded Age of the late 19th century (c.
 1870 – 1900) is considered to be one of the most politically polarized periods in American history, with open political violence and highly polarized political discourse.
 A key event during this era was the election of 1896, which some scholars say led to an era of one-party rule, created "safe seats" for elected officials to build careers as politicians, increased party homogeneity, and increased party polarization.
 Political polarization was overall heightened, with Republicans strengthening their hold on industrial areas, and Democrats losing ground in the North and upper Midwest.

 1950s and 1960s

 The 1950s and 1960s were marked by high levels of political bipartisanship, the results of a post-World War II "consensus" in American politics, as well as ideological diversity within each of the two major parties.